-In connection with this Offering, the Company registers securities held by certain stockholders of the Company which have the right, subject to certain conditions, to require us to register the sale of their shares of Company Common Stock under the Securities Act, pursuant to the terms of the Registration Rights Agreement.
-By exercising their registration rights and selling a large number of shares, these stockholders could cause the prevailing market price of shares of Company Common Stock to decline.
-See "Other Agreements-Registration Rights Agreement" for a description of these registration rights.
+In connection with this Offering, the Company is registering securities held by the Selling Securityholders which have the right, subject to certain conditions, to require us to register the sale of their shares of the Company's Common Stock under the Securities Act, pursuant to the terms of contracts that we have entered into with them.
+By exercising their registration rights and selling a large number of shares, these stockholders could cause the prevailing market price of shares of the Company's Common Stock to decline.